AaltoSciComp/scicomp-docs/rse/how-we-work.rst

   scheduled in terms of FTE percentage over months.
 This is often directly as salary from some grant, as a researcher would be.

 * **Medium-term** service deal with jobs scheduled in days.
-For simplicity, these are often fee-for-service paid internally from basic funding.
-Depending on your unit, they may also be free (paid by unit basic funding).  *This is not worked out yet - check back for details*
+This is mostly funded by basic funding from the member units.

-* **Short-term** could be a code review at one of our :doc:`garages
-  </help/garage>` or a few hours of work.
-This is generally free
-  (paid by unit basic funding).
+* **Short-term** usually consists of support at one of our :doc:`garages </help/garage>` or a few hours of work.
+This is generally free (paid by unit basic funding).

 Beginning
 ---------

-Check if it is a type of task that we can do: best to ask us (TODO: improve this description later)

 To actually make a request for support, see :doc:`request`.